 How do We apply?

-Download the application from the course listing in our course calendar.
-Local unions nominate up to three IATSE workers from your local to attend our Train the Trainer: Teaching and Presentation Techniques workshop.
-Nominees should be IATSE workers who want to become new safety or skills trainers for your local and who you will use to conduct safety or craft skills training.
+A local union officer should download the application from the course listing linked below.
+Local officers select up to three IATSE workers from your local to attend our Train the Trainer: Teaching and Presentation Techniques workshop.
+Select IATSE workers who you want to develop as new safety or craft skills trainers for your local and who you will use to conduct safety or craft skills training.
 Individuals who already conduct safety or craft skills training for the local are also encouraged to attend.
-The application must be filled out and signed by an elected local union officer (e.g., president, treasurer, BA) or the training coordinator.
-We can't accept applications directly from individuals.
+The application must be filled out and signed by an elected local union officer (i.e., president, treasurer, BA) or the training coordinator.
+We can't accept applications directly from individual trainers.